humhub/documentation/docs/professional-edition/intro.md

 <br>

 **Step 1: Access your Administration panel**
-Open your Administration panel by clicking on the “Administration” button on the top-right hand side of your network.
+Open your Administration panel by clicking on the "Administration" button on the top-right hand side of your network.
 Once there, proceed to the "Information" section, where you will find the activation menu.
 This is where the magic happens.
 <br>

 **Step 2: Entering Your License Key**